smartdevicelink/sdl_evolution/proposals/0292-improve-VDE-for-stable-frame-rate.md

 ## Potential downsides

-In previous review session, there were some concerns about the quality of Grafika library.
-As mentioned in Detailed Design section already, what we need is some GLES wrapper classes, which are already implemented as a part of Grafika library.
+In the previous review session, there were some concerns about the quality of the Grafika library.
+As mentioned in the "Detailed design" section already, what we need are some GLES wrapper classes, which are already implemented as a part of the Grafika library.

-We can add some Unit Test for those wrapper classes to verify the code quality anyway.
+We can add some Unit Tests for those wrapper classes to verify the code quality.
 The other thing to note is that `Grafika` component is under [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 sdl_java_suite already uses some component under Apache License 2.0 (e.g. `JSON`), so adding another open source component won't cause any issues.